Industrial Manipulators: Pneumatic vs Electric vs Vacuum

 - Safety release valve

-Vacuum lifters are very effective when handling:
+Vacuum manipulators are highly effective when handling:

 - Packaging, carton boxes, sacks in logistics

-- Products requiring no scratches or deformation
+- Products that require no scratching or deformation

 To give you the most objective view, we will analyse them based on the 6 core technical criteria below:

-Payload and Object Size
+Payload Capacity and Object Dimensions

 Precision and Motion Control

-Electric (Servo) > Pneumatic > Vacuum.
+Electronic (Servo) > Pneumatic > Vacuum.

-Speed and Response
+Speed and Responsiveness

-Safety and Work Environment
+Safety and Working Environment

 Automation Integration Capability